Written by Sebastian Pole

 It is a metaphor of our own digestive system.
 We eat and ‘offer’ food into the fire of our bellies.
 Agni digests this food and the control centres in the brain are nourished by these fragrant nutritional ‘vapours’.
 This nourishment feeds the nervous impulses, which release enzymes and hormones.
 This stimulates systemic metabolic activity so that the whole body-mind complex functions efficiently.
 Hence eating is seen as a sacred act that should be given its full attention away from stress, disturbance and distractions.

 Agni is seen as the metaphor for all metabolic functions in the body.
 It includes the digestive function, sense perception, cellular metabolism and mental assimilation.
 The agni’s ability to transform also gives it a pivotal role in absorbing life’s experiences as it works through the heart and mind to help process emotional and cognitive experiences.
-It literally carries the inherent cosmic intelligence into our tissues.
+It is said to carry the inherent cosmic intelligence into our tissues.

 Agni is involved in many functions: